ZTiKnl/sara/README.md

   }
 }
 ```
-This solved every issue I had with festival and with arecord
+This solved every issue I had with aplay and arecord
 Using these settings I am able to record from the proper input device with the following command:
 ```
 arecord -d 10 test.wav